 Anyone who undertakes end point assessment must be held on a register by the assessment organisation.
-The register must confirm that each individual undertaking end point assessment has satisfied these criteria and that evidence has been checked through, for example, a combination of materials, including documented criteria for the use of each assessment tool.
-These tools should be trialled and tested before implementation.
+The register must confirm that each individual undertaking end point assessment has satisfied these criteria and that evidence has been checked through, for example a combination of trialled and tested before implementation.
 Assessors should be provided with supporting information to help ensure that all assessments are made consistently and against the specification.